matyalatte/tiny-str-match/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-tiny-str-match is a small and portable C library for string validation with regex, wildcard, etc.
+tiny-str-match is a small and portable C library for string validation with regex and wildcard.

 ## Example